tylerwooten/deepracer-for-cloud-setup/cloudformation-drfc-template.md

 # Set environment variables:
 Set the following variables up:
-BASE_STACK_NAME = the name of your base stack containing only letters, numbers, and dashes
+BASE_STACK_NAME = the name of your base stack containing only letters & numbers
 YOUR_MACHINES_IP = the IPV4 of the machine you are using to access the ec2 instance (https://whatismyip.host/)
 RULE_NUMBER = pick a random 4 digit number that does not collide with your VPC ACL's rule numbers
 EC2_STACK_NAME = the name of your base stack containing only letters, numbers, and dashes